Confederate States of America: Diplomacy

 During its four years, the Confederacy asserted its independence and appointed dozens of diplomatic agents abroad.
 None were recognized by a foreign government.
-The US government regarded the Southern states as being in rebellion or insurrection and so refused any formal recognition of their status.
+The U.S. government regarded the Southern states as being in rebellion or insurrection and so refused any formal recognition of their status.

-The US government never declared war on those "kindred and countrymen" in the Confederacy but conducted its military efforts beginning with a presidential proclamation issued April 15, 1861.
+The U.S. government never declared war on those "kindred and countrymen" in the Confederacy but conducted its military efforts beginning with a presidential proclamation issued April 15, 1861.
 It called for troops to recapture forts and suppress what Lincoln later called an "insurrection and rebellion".
 Mid-war parleys between the two sides occurred without formal political recognition, though the laws of war predominantly governed military relationships on both sides of the conflict.

 Once war with the United States began, the Confederacy pinned its hopes for survival on military intervention by the UK or France.
 The Confederate government sent James M. Mason to London and John Slidell to Paris.
 On their way in 1861, the U.S. Navy intercepted their ship, the Trent, and took them to Boston, an international episode known as the Trent Affair.
 The diplomats were eventually released and continued their voyage.
 However, their mission was unsuccessful; historians judge their diplomacy as poor.
 Neither secured diplomatic recognition for the Confederacy, much less military assistance.

 The Confederates who had believed that "cotton is king", that is, that Britain had to support the Confederacy to obtain cotton, proved mistaken.
 The British had stocks to last over a year and had been developing alternative sources.
 The United Kingdom took pride in leading the end of the transatlantic slave trade.
 By 1833, the Royal Navy patrolled Middle Passage waters to prevent slave ships from reaching the Western Hemisphere.
 It was in London that the first World Anti-Slavery Convention had been held in 1840.
 Black abolitionist speakers toured England, Scotland, and Ireland, exposing the reality of America's chattel slavery and rebutting the Confederate position that blacks were "unintellectual, timid, and dependent", and "not equal to the white man...the superior race."
 Frederick Douglass, Henry Highland Garnet, Sarah Parker Remond, her brother Charles Lenox Remond, James W. C. Pennington, Martin Delany, Samuel Ringgold Ward, and William G. Allen all spent years in Britain, where fugitive slaves were safe and, as Allen said, there was an "absence of prejudice against color.
 Here the colored man feels himself among friends, and not among enemies".
 Most British public opinion was against the practice, with Liverpool seen as the primary base of Southern support.